 For those would can help ARK support families who are struggling to find enough money to feed themselves and their families here is how you can help: 1) You can donate online to ARK.
 2) Transfer money into their Butterfield account.

 Blessed was set up during lockdown by Lisha and Tom Watling, owners of Cayman Kayaks, to help struggling families.
 They provide items such as clothing, shoes and equipment such as strollers, beds and more.
 Once the donations are received, Lisha and her team of volunteers pack individual bags tailored to the family’s needs which are then delivered to their door.

 For those who can donate:

 Donations of gently used clothing and shoes for babies, children, teens men and women are required.
-With Christmas around the corner they want to assist with items we so easily taken for granted such as underwear, socks, soap, toothbrushes, toothpaste, razors, deodorant, feminine products and toilet paper.
+Donations of underwear, socks, soap, toothbrushes, toothpaste, razors, deodorant, feminine products and toilet paper are also welcome.

 Please contact Blessed via their Facebook page or WhatsApp: (345) 925 9867 for the warehouse drop off information.

 Blessed is ready and waiting to help, for free.
 If you are in need of clothing for babies, children, teens and adults contact Blessed via their Facebook page or WhatsApp: (345) 925 9867.